alorans/DesmosAudio/README.md

 - When set to a low sample rate, such as 10-15 times per second, high-pitched artifacts often appear.
 - Occasionally, the program does not pick up on soft baselines and lower-pitched tones.

 - The reason for the *offset_octaves* parameter being necessary could be considered a limitation.
-I fear it is something wrong with my code...
+It might be something wrong with my code...

 **Keep in mind**